TNO/vscode-tracy-csv-converter/README.md

     code .
     ```
 1. In Vistual Studio Code, go to *Run* (menu bar) -> *Start Debugging*.
 A new Visual Studio Code instance (*Extension Development Host*) will be started with Tracy CSV converter installed.
 To apply any code changes go to *Run* (menu bar) -> *Restart Debugging*.
+1. Code changes to the UI can be watched using `npm run watch-viewer`.
+1. Linting is done via `npx eslint src`.

 ## Creating a new release
 To create a new release, go to the [CI GitHub action](https://github.com/TNO/vscode-tracy-csv-converter/actions/workflows/ci.yml) -> *Run workflow* -> adjust type accordingly -> *Run workflow*.
 Wait till build completes and add the [release notes](https://github.com/TNO/vscode-tracy-csv-converter/releases/latest).